An already

 pre-developed church building plans that approximate the size and

-space requirements that came out of a needs analysis, then they are probably a great
+needs analysis, then they are probably a great

 way to save the church both time and money.